Ibanez Tube Screamer: Legacy

 Premier Guitar wrote that the Tube Screamer was "guitardom's most-iconic overdrive pedal," and suggested that given its enduring popularity and influence, "no single pedal has had a greater impact on musical expression or played as important a role in the development of effects modification."
 Guitar Player said that the pedal had become a "must-have for legions of guitarists" and had since inspired "countless" imitators.
 Writing for Guitar World, James Farmer noted that while the OD-1 had introduced "overdrive" to the industry, the Tube Screamer had made it a classic effect, remarking that "no genre [was] untouched" by the Tube Screamer.
 Farmer also wrote that its success had led to an entire "family tree" of similar pedals that made up a significant portion of the pedal market.
-Tube Screamer-style pedals from notable brand include the JHS Bonsai, EarthQuaker Devices Plumes, Electro-Harmonix East River Drive, Mooer Green Mile, Way Huge Green Rhino, and Wampler Moxie.
+Tube Screamer-style pedals from notable brands include the JHS Bonsai, EarthQuaker Devices Plumes, Electro-Harmonix East River Drive, Mooer Green Mile, Way Huge Green Rhino, and Wampler Moxie.